SAP/InfraBox/README.md

 - [and many more](http://infrabox.net)

 ## Want to see it in action?
-InfraBox is build on InfraBox.
+InfraBox is built on InfraBox.
 See all the builds [here](https://infrabox.ninja/dashboard/#/project/infrabox).

 ## You want to try it for free?
 Have a look at the InfraBox playground [https://infrabox.ninja/](https://infrabox.ninja/dashboard/#/login).